Ropivacaine use while Breastfeeding

 Ropivacaine passes into milk poorly and is not orally absorbed by breastfed infants.
 Infants appear not to be affected by the small amounts of drug in breastmilk.

 Local anesthetics administered during labor and delivery with other anesthetics and analgesics have been reported by some to interfere with breastfeeding.
 However, this assessment is controversial and complex because of the many different combinations of drugs, dosages and patient populations studied as well as the variety of techniques used.
 Published data on the use of ropivacaine and fentanyl used during labor and delivery in a small number of women found little or no adverse effect on breastfeeding.
+Although not well studied specifically with ropivacaine, it appears that with good breastfeeding support, epidural local anesthetics with or without fentanyl or one of its derivatives has little or no adverse effect on breastfeeding success.
 Labor pain medication may delay the onset of lactation.

 Maternal Levels.
 Twenty-five women undergoing cesarean section received ropivacaine 0.15% and fentanyl 2 mcg/mL for patient-controlled epidural analgesia at a basal rate of 6 mL (9 mg of ropivacaine)/hour and a demand dose of 4 mL (6 mg ropivacaine)/20 minutes.
 The cumulative maternal dosages of ropivacaine at 18 and 24 hours averaged 188 mg (range 69 to 296 mg), and 248 mg (131 to 378 mg), respectively.
 At 18 and 24 hours postpartum, colostrum ropivacaine concentrations averaged 246 mcg/L and 301 mcg/L, respectively.
 Using these results, a neonate who ingests about 40 mL of colostrum during the first 24 hours of life would receive only 10 to 12 mcg of ropivacaine.